Collect performance counters for Linux applications in Azure Monitor using Log Analytics agent

 The following table provides details on the syntax for using mycimprovauth.

 The following example commands define a default user account for the MySQL server on localhost.
-The password field should be entered in plain text - the password in the MySQL OMI authentication file will be Base 64 encoded
+The password field should be entered in plain text - the password in the MySQL OMI authentication file is Base 64 encoded.

 sudo su omsagent -c '/opt/microsoft/mysql-cimprov/bin/mycimprovauth default 127.0.0.1 <username> <password>'